Tottenville High School (31R455)

 Performing Arts/Visual Art & Design

 The Visual Arts Academy at Tottenville HS is a four year program that will provide you with opportunities to explore a variety of medium, tools, and subject matter while developing the necessary skills to be successful in the arts program beyond the high school level.
 From the Metropolitan Museum of Art to the Smithsonian Institution, and throughout the city and world, Tottenville's highly-acclaimed Art Department have produced world class artists.
+This program gives a priority to students who live in the zoned area for up to 50% of the seats.

 Method: